The Value of a Stonehill Education

 We build our curriculum on the Cornerstone Program, a four-year plan examining the self, society, culture and the natural world through courses in ethics, sciences and language.
 With more than 80 majors, minors and programs, we give students the skills employers desire.
 Our graduates go on to careers with prestigious companies ranging from PricewaterhouseCoopers and Boston Children’s Hospital to the FBI and Boston Celtics.

-Whether it’s with the NBA, a financial firm or a world-class hospital, a four-year degree is an investment that often delivers an impressive return.
+Whether it’s a career with the NBA, a financial firm or a world-class hospital, a four-year degree is an investment that often delivers an impressive return.
 A recent study by Georgetown University found that, compared to just a high school diploma, a bachelor’s degree can be worth an additional $1 million in earnings over a lifetime.

 What you get with Stonehill is a selective and academically challenging school that puts as much emphasis on scholarship as developing compassionate leaders and global thinkers.

 Stonehill is committed to helping families navigate the financial aid process to ensure they make a four-year degree affordable.
 Financial aid, combined with a structured program that allows 79 percent of our students to graduate in four years (nearly double the national average), makes Stonehill competitive in pricing, even against public colleges, which at the outset often seem less expensive.